NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 ## Emergence Is Not Magic

-Emergence doesn't mean “we don't know.” or "we can't explain it".
+Emergence doesn't mean "we don't know." or "we can't explain it".
 It means: *complex behaviors arise from simple rules at scale.*
 Like how water molecules give rise to waves, or how minimizing loss gives rise to feature detectors.